xxl4/me/source/_posts/IT-security-2024-10-24.md

 **NCSC Issues Fresh Alert Over Wave of Cozy Bear Activity**

-The National Cyber Security Centre (NCSC) has issued a fresh alert warning of a significant increase in malicious activity by the state-sponsored Russian hacking group known as Cozy Bear.
+The National Cyber Security Centre (NCSC) has issued a fresh alert warning of a wave of malicious activity by the Russian state-backed hacking group known as Cozy Bear.

-**Key Details:**

-* **Target:** Wide range of organizations, including government agencies, think tanks, and energy companies.
-* **Methods:** Phishing emails, socially engineered phone calls, and compromised infrastructure.
-* **Goals:** Cyber espionage, stealing sensitive information, and disrupting operations.

-**Cozy Bear Overview:**
+**Cozy Bear's Tactics**

-Cozy Bear, also known as APT29, is a highly skilled and sophisticated hacking group believed to be operating on behalf of the Russian government.
-They have been active since at least 2014 and are responsible for numerous high-profile cyber attacks, including:

-* The SolarWinds supply chain attack
-* The 2016 US presidential election interference
-* The hacks of the Democratic National Committee and the Clinton campaign
+* Targeting organizations in the UK and internationally.

-**Indicators of Compromise:**

-The NCSC has provided a list of indicators of compromise (IOCs) associated with Cozy Bear activity:

-* Email addresses using domains such as [domain].com and [domain].net
+* Exploiting known vulnerabilities in popular software, such as Microsoft Office and Adobe Flash.
-* Phishing emails with subject lines related to current events or specific organizations
-* Phone numbers associated with Russia
-* Malicious software, such as the "WellMess" backdoor, being installed on targeted systems

-**Recommendations:**
+* Using phishing emails and malicious websites to trick victims into handing over sensitive information.
+* Stealing sensitive data, including intellectual property, financial information, and personal data.

+**NCSC Recommendations**

-The NCSC has urged organizations to take the following steps to mitigate the risk of Cozy Bear attacks:
+To protect against Cozy Bear, the NCSC recommends organizations take the following steps:

-* **Raise awareness:** Inform employees about the threat and provide guidance on identifying and reporting suspicious activity.
+* **Patch software regularly:** Install the latest software updates to fix known vulnerabilities.
-* **Implement strong passwords:** Use complex and unique passwords for all accounts.
+* **Use strong passwords:** Create complex passwords and change them frequently.
+* **Be wary of phishing emails:** Avoid clicking links or opening attachments in suspicious emails.
-* **Use two-factor authentication:** Require an additional layer of security for logins.
+* **Use two-factor authentication:** Enable two-factor authentication to add an extra layer of security to your accounts.
-* **Enable anti-phishing measures:** Use email filters and browser extensions to block phishing emails.
-* **Patch software regularly:** Keep software and systems up-to-date to address vulnerabilities.
-* **Report suspicious activity:** Contact the NCSC or law enforcement if you suspect any malicious activity.
+* **Report suspicious activity:** Inform the NCSC or your IT security team if you suspect a cyberattack.

-**Conclusion:**
+**Cozy Bear's History**

+Cozy Bear has been active for over a decade and is believed to be responsible for several high-profile cyberattacks, including the 2016 Democratic National Committee hack and the SolarWinds supply chain attack.

+The group is known for its sophisticated techniques and its ability to remain undetected for long periods of time.

+**Impact of the Wave**

+The current wave of Cozy Bear activity has already targeted organizations in various sectors, including government, healthcare, and academia.

+The attacks have resulted in stolen data, disrupted operations, and damaged reputation.

+**Conclusion**

-The NCSC's alert highlights the ongoing threat posed by state-sponsored hacking groups like Cozy Bear.
-Organizations need to remain vigilant, implement robust cybersecurity measures, and report any suspicious activity promptly.
-By working together, we can help protect our national security and critical infrastructure from these threats.
+The NCSC's alert highlights the ongoing threat posed by Cozy Bear and the importance of implementing robust cybersecurity measures.
+By following the NCSC's recommendations, organizations can reduce their risk of falling victim to this malicious group.

 ## What is threat intelligence?
 [Read more](https://www.techtarget.com/whatis/definition/threat-intelligence-cyber-threat-intelligence)

 Published: Thu, 10 Oct 2024 12:00:00 GMT

-**Threat Intelligence**

-Threat intelligence is the continuous discovery, analysis, and dissemination of information about threats to an asset.
-It provides contextual and actionable information to decision-makers to enable them to make informed decisions about security measures and risk mitigation strategies.
+Threat intelligence is the structured and continuous process of gathering, analyzing, and disseminating information about potential threats to an organization.
+Its purpose is to provide decision-makers with the knowledge they need to make informed decisions about how to protect their assets and mitigate risks.

-**Key Characteristics:**

-* **Actionable:** Provides specific and actionable information that can be used to protect against threats.
-* **Contextual:** Includes information about the source, motivation, and impact of potential threats.
-* **Proactive:** Focuses on detecting and mitigating threats before they materialize.
-* **Continuous:** Involves ongoing monitoring and analysis of potential threats.
-* **Multi-Sourced:** Gathers information from various sources, such as security alerts, threat feeds, and open-source intelligence.

-**Components of Threat Intelligence:**

-* **Threat Actors:** Information about potential adversaries, including their capabilities, motivations, and targets.
-* **Threat Indicators:** Observable events or patterns that indicate a potential threat, such as suspicious IP addresses or malware signatures.
-* **Vulnerabilities:** Known weaknesses in software, systems, or processes that can be exploited by threat actors.
-* **Countermeasures:** Recommended actions or technologies to mitigate or prevent threats.
-* **Contextual Data:** Information about the environment, such as industry, location, and regulatory requirements, that influences the relevance of threats.

-**Benefits of Threat Intelligence:**

-* Enables early detection and response to threats.
-* Reduces overall risk exposure.
-* Supports informed decision-making.
-* Facilitates resource allocation for security measures.
+Threat intelligence can come from a variety of sources, including:

-* Improves incident handling and threat containment.
+* **Internal sources:** Security logs, incident reports, vulnerability assessments, and employee interviews
-* Provides a comprehensive view of the threat landscape.

-**Types of Threat Intelligence:**

-* **Strategic:** High-level information about threats and their potential impact on long-term goals.
-* **Tactical:** Specific and actionable information about upcoming threats and vulnerabilities.
-* **Operational:** Real-time information about active threats and incidents.
+* **External sources:** Publicly available information, such as news articles, social media posts, and security advisories
+* **Commercial sources:** Threat intelligence vendors and research firms

+Once gathered, threat intelligence is analyzed to identify patterns and trends, and to assess the likelihood and potential impact of threats.
+This information is then disseminated to decision-makers in a timely and actionable manner.

+Threat intelligence is an essential component of any effective security program.
+By providing decision-makers with the knowledge they need to understand and respond to threats, it helps organizations to reduce their risk of being victimized by cyberattacks and other security incidents.

 ## Government launches cyber standard for local authorities
 [Read more](https://www.computerweekly.com/news/366613473/Government-launches-cyber-standard-for-local-authorities)